Minuscule 124

-Minuscule 124 (in the Gregory-Aland numbering of New Testament manuscripts), ε 1211 (in the Von Soden numbering of New Testament manuscripts), is a Greek minuscule manuscript of the New Testament, written on parchment.
+Minuscule 124 is a Greek minuscule manuscript of the New Testament, written on parchment.
+It is designated by the siglum 124 in the Gregory-Aland numbering of New Testament manuscripts, and ε 1211 in the Von Soden numbering of New Testament manuscripts.
 Using the study of comparative writings styles (palaeography), it has been assigned to the 11th century.
 It has marginalia and liturgical matter (see below).

 Readings from the manuscript are cited in editions of the Novum Testamentum Graece, a critical edition of the Greek New Testament.
 It is considered to be a member of a group of minuscule manuscripts known as Family 13 (ƒ^{13}).